Summer Sale 📚 Buy 2 Books ~ Get 1 FREE

 Caleb Scharf

-A leading astrobiologist argues that space travel is anevolutionary event at least as important as life's first journey from sea to land
+A leading astrobiologist argues that space travel is an evolutionary event at least as important as life's first journey from sea to land

 The story of life has always been one of great transitions, of crossing new frontiers.
 The dawn of life itself is one; so, too, is the first time two cells stuck together rather than drifting apart.
 And perhaps most dramatic were the moves from the sea to land, land to air.
 Each transition has witnessed wild storms of innovation, opportunity, and hazard.
 It might seem that there are no more realms for life to venture.
 But there is one: space.

-In The Giant Leap, planetary scientist Caleb Scharf argues that our journey into space isn't simply a giant leap for humankind--it's life's next great transition, an evolution of evolution itself.
+In The Giant Leap, astrobiologist Caleb Scharf argues that our journey into space isn't simply a giant leap for humankind--it's life's next great transition, an evolution of evolution itself.
 Humans and our technology are catalysts for an interplanetary transformation, marking a disruption in the story of life as fundamental as life's movement from sea to land, and land to sky.

-Inspired by Darwin's account of his journey on the Beagle, The Giant Leap thrills at both life's creativity and the marvels of technology that have propelled us into the cosmos.
+Inspired by Darwin's account of his journey on the Beagle, and packed with stories from the past, present, and future of space travel, The Giant Leap thrills at both life's creativity and the marvels of technology that have propelled us into the cosmos.
 And it offers an awesome glimpse of the grander vistas that wait in the great beyond.

 Book Details